catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

 - You have uploaded or created an SSH key.

-The following is a set of different templates that you can use as create your own compute instances.
+The following is a set of different templates that you can use to create your own compute instances.
 These instances will be the same as if you followed the instructions from the :ref:`first instance <launch-first-instance>` section of the documents.